isa/blog/src/documents/2009/creating-custom-annotations-and-making-use-of-them.html.md

 }
 ```

 And that's it.
 Now it's ready to use!
 Now you can put copyright information to your classes :) Since we didn't define any **@Target** , you can use this annotation anywhere in your classes by default.
 If you want your annotation to be only available for class-wise or method-wise, you should define @Target annotation.
-Here is a little table of what **ElementType** options are available:
+Keep in mind, there are plenty of **ElementType** options are available in the SDK.

-* *ElementType.PACKAGE:* package header
-* *ElementType.TYPE:* class header
-* *ElementType.CONSTRUCTOR:* constructor header
-* *ElementType.METHOD:* method header
-* *ElementType.FIELD:* for class fields only
-* *ElementType.PARAMATER:* for method parameters only
-* *ElementType.LOCAL_VARIABLE:* for local variables only

 If you want your annotation to be available in more than one place, just use array syntax as in: